thoughtspot/thoughtspot.github.io/_admin/setup/slack-integration.md

 Any users with administrative rights can apply a `spot` sticker to specific objects.
 Then, the object is available through Slack.

-The first time a user messages Spot, it returns a link to log in to ThoughtSpot.
+The first time a user messages Spot, it returns a login link for ThoughtSpot.
-Once a user logs in, the user's Slack and ThoughtSpot account are associated.
+After logging in, the user's Slack and ThoughtSpot accounts are connected.
 Actions a user makes from Slack are tied to the user's permissions and authorization.